tatkaal/PassportPAL/README.md

 ### Model Download

-If you need to manually download the machine learning models:
+If you want to manually download the machine learning models:

 ```bash
 # On Windows